About us

 3. ABOUT ME

-In 2008, I retired from my last full-time role, as Executive Chairman of Life Strategies, the actuarial consulting firm I had founded 15 years previously.
+In 2008, I retired from my last full-time role, as Executive Chairman of Life Strategies, the actuarial consulting firm I had founded 15 years previously as a sole trader, but which employed 20 actuarial consultants by the time I retired.
 The firm is now Milliman Ireland.

-After retiring, I took on a number of part-time roles as an Independent Non-Executive Director (INED).
+After retiring, I took on a number of part-time Independent Non-Executive Director (INED) roles.
 I chaired the Board of Standard Life International and the risk or audit committees of subsidiaries of Hannover Re, SEB, Barclays Bank and others, as well as chairing the Trustee boards of two pension schemes, one defined benefit, the other defined contribution.
-I have now retired from all but one of my non-executive roles.
-The only one remaining is with Hawthorn Life, a company in the Berkshire Hathaway Group.
-I chair its Audit Committee.
+I have now retired from all non-executive roles.

-I started my career with Irish Life Assurance, which I joined straight from secondary school, qualifying as an actuary (FIA) through part-time study.
+I started my career with Irish Life Assurance, which I joined straight from secondary school.
+I qualified as an actuary (FIA) through part-time study.
 A few years after qualifying, I left Irish Life for a brief career as a pension consultant but soon returned to the life assurance fold.
 I joined Bank of Ireland in 1986 to help it break into the life assurance business, becoming Finance Director and Chief Actuary of its insurance subsidiary.

 In 1993 I set up a new actuarial consultancy specialising in life assurance.
 I called the firm Life Strategies.
 My timing was fortuitous.
 The EU's Single Market was making Dublin's International Financial Services Centre (IFSC) an attractive location for new cross-border life assurance companies.
 I was able to ride the wave.
 The firm was particularly successful in attracting Italian financial institutions to establish life assurance subsidiaries in Ireland.